 Lack of routine or structure

 Some employees need the structure and routine of working from a dedicated workplace and may find it harder to achieve that same organisation, time management and motivation at home.
 Where employees miss the structure and routine that comes from being in an office environment, this may result in them being more easily distracted and less productive.
-Again, you should consider what management tools you have in place to address such concerns swiftly and to ensure your employees continue to work productively, even when not in that office routine and environment.
+Again, you should consider what management tools you have in place to address such concerns swiftly and to ensure your employees continue to work productively, even when not in the office routine and environment.

 How much contact should you have with your homeworkers?
 As an employer you may want to monitor and regularly check on the progress of work carried out by your homeworkers.
 If this is the case (and this applies to monitoring employees in the physical workplace too) you should have a clear policy dealing with such matters, setting out what is expected and why the system is in place.